SoulUchiha/tos-and-privacy-policy-of-cyr/Privacy-Policy.md

 ```
                         Do we Share this data?
 ```
 - No!
 We don't share any Data.
-Even the < Just a Soul IC />#4629 / Me doesn't check the data often.
+Even the devs don't check the data often.

 ```
                         How we use the data?